avis-router/avis/trunk/README.txt

 ----------------------------------------------------------------------

 Avis will run on any platform with a Java 5 Standard Edition runtime.
-It has been tested on Mac OS X (10.4), Windows XP and Windows Server 2003, Fedora Core 6 and Debian Sarge (3.1).
+It has been tested on Mac OS X Tiger (10.4), Windows XP and Windows Server 2003, Fedora Core 6 and Debian Sarge (3.1).

 Requirements